Keeping our Patients and Staff Safe

 - Pediatric patients – one parent or caregiver with a child

 - Childbirth patients – one support partner during the entire hospital stay

-- Patients needing physical assistance – one immediate caregiver
+- Patients needing physical/emotional assistance – requires a doctor’s order

-- Decisions will be made in consideration of the physical and emotional needs of patients and their families.
-A support person must be 16 years of age or older.
+- A support person must be 16 years of age or older.

 - If you are driving a patient to their appointment or watching children during an adult’s appointment, we ask that you wait in your car and do not wait inside the clinic.

 Personal protection measures:

 - CDC recommends that individuals over two years of age wear cloth face coverings in public settings where social distancing measures are difficult to maintain.